brajeshwar/brajeshwar.github.io/_posts/2006/2006-12-19-apollo-the-next-killer-app.md

----
-layout: post
-title: Apollo - the next Killer App?
+# Apollo - the next Killer App?
----

 Today, Apollo caught my undivided attention when I saw the post from a *Rich Inter Application Mountaineer*, [Ryan Stewart](http://blog.digitalbackcountry.com/).
 Ryan wrote about How eBay is developing with Adobe's Apollo.
 Ryan talks about *San Dimas*, an experimental Apollo powered project from the eBay Developers and [EffectiveUI](http://www.effectiveui.com/).